Cold email infrastructure starting at $1/mailbox. Volume discounts down to $0.55.Calculate your cost

 Where ColdRelay Wins

-ColdRelay's biggest advantages over Sending.ac are the low minimum order (50 vs. 600 mailboxes) and pricing stability.
-Sending.ac's $0.40/mailbox is the cheapest in the market right now, but they've publicly announced a roadmap to $1.00+ per mailbox — meaning the price gap will close or reverse.
-ColdRelay's 99% inbox guarantee with a money-back promise gives quantifiable deliverability assurance that Sending.ac doesn't offer.
-For teams starting small or testing the waters, ColdRelay's 50-mailbox minimum ($50/month) is far more accessible than Sending.ac's 600-mailbox minimum ($240/month).
+ColdRelay's biggest advantages over Sending.ac are the low minimum order (50 vs. 450 mailboxes) and pricing stability.
+Sending.ac launched as the cheapest provider in the market, but they've publicly announced a price-increase roadmap heading toward $1.00+ per mailbox — meaning whatever gap exists today will keep closing.
+ColdRelay's 95% inbox guarantee with a money-back promise gives quantifiable deliverability assurance that Sending.ac doesn't offer.
+For teams starting small or testing the waters, ColdRelay's 50-mailbox minimum ($50/month) is far more accessible than Sending.ac's 450-mailbox minimum.
 ColdRelay's pricing is also stable — you won't need to lock in early to avoid increases.

 Where Sending.ac Wins

-Sending.ac's current $0.40/mailbox pricing is the most aggressive in the cold email infrastructure space — less than half of ColdRelay's base rate.
-For large-volume operations already committed to 600+ mailboxes, the savings are significant: 1,000 mailboxes on Sending.ac costs $400/month vs. $700 on ColdRelay.
-The grandfathering policy means early adopters lock in current pricing as rates increase.
+Sending.ac's per-mailbox pricing has historically been among the most aggressive in the cold email infrastructure space — even after the published step-ups, it remains below ColdRelay's base rate for now (verify the current price on their site before committing).
+For large-volume operations already committed to 450+ mailboxes, the savings can be meaningful.
+The grandfathering policy means early adopters lock in their signup rate as prices rise.
 Sending.ac's setup flexibility (aggressive vs. conservative modes) and auto-API import to sending tools show thoughtful product design.
 They also survived a wave of Azure provider shutdowns, which suggests robust infrastructure.

 ✓ Choose ColdRelay If…